Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

-# Prepare Kubernetes Cluster ☕

-A background script will perform following tasks:
+☕ background script will perform following tasks:

 > IMPORTANT.
 If any of the steps fails or you see CrashLoopBackOff in the kubectl command results, please restart the Katacoda environment.